IonicaBizau/git-stats/README.md

   -u, --until <date>     Optional end date.
   -g, --global-activity  Shows global activity calendar in the current
                          repository.
-  -n, --no-ansi          Forces the tool not to use ANSI styles.
+  -n, --disable-ansi     Forces the tool not to use ANSI styles.
   -l, --light            Enables the light theme.
   -d, --data <path>      Sets a custom data store file.
   -a, --authors          Shows a pie chart with the author related